 HSNi recognizes compensation expense for stock-based awards, reduced for estimated forfeitures, on a straight-line basis over the requisite service period of the award, which is generally the vesting term of the outstanding stock awards.
 Tax benefits resulting from tax deductions in excess of the stock-based compensation expense recognized in the consolidated statements of cash flows are reported as a component of financing cash flows.
 HSNi issues new shares to satisfy equity vestings and exercises.
-See Note 12 for a further description for our stock compensation plans.
+See Note 11 for a further description for our stock compensation plans.

-Earnings (Loss) Per Share
+Earnings Per Share

-We compute basic earnings (loss) per share by dividing net income (loss) by the weighted average number of common shares outstanding during the period.
-We compute diluted earnings (loss) per share using the treasury stock method.
+HSNi computes basic earnings per share by dividing net income by the weighted average number of common shares outstanding during the period.
+Diluted earnings per share is computed using the treasury stock method.